davidcoallier/nerian.github.com/_posts/2010-11-2-So-you-have-a-blog.markdown

 ---
 layout: post
-title: What a minute, not a Wordpress blog?
+title: Wait a minute, not a Wordpress blog?
 ---

 This is a genuine html 5 and css 3 static web page generated using Jekyll and hosted at GitHub.
 Isn't it cool?